gracegunne/US_Inflation_Dashboard/README.md

 ## Acknowledgments

 Data courtesy of Federal Reserve Bank of St. Louis (FRED).
-Built with Streamlit, Plotly, Pandas, NumPy.
+Built with Streamlit, Matplotlib, Seaborn, Pandas, NumPy.

 ---
 Feel free to open issues or submit pull requests with improvements.